turbot/steampipe-plugin-aws/docs/tables/aws_glacier_vault.md

 ```

-### Vault policy statement that grant full access to the resource
+### List vaults that grant full access to the resource

 ```sql
 select